iteebz/space-os/docs/operations.md

 ### Unread messages not clearing
 - Bookmark may be stale: `bridge recv <channel> --as <identity>` updates it
-- Or manually: check `bridge.db` bookmarks table
+- Or manually: inspect `space.db` bookmarks table

 ### Memory bloat
 - Archive old entries: `memory archive <id>`